Joolaoluwa/alx-low_level_programming/README.md

-This directory shows different ways we can use a function and a nested loop.
+This directory is used to debug program in C